 Our counterparties consist primarily of financial institutions, major energy companies and local distribution companies.
 This concentration of counterparties may impact its overall exposure to credit risk, either positively or negatively in that the counterparties may be similarly affected by changes in economic, regulatory or other conditions.
-Based on our policies, exposures, credit and other reserves, management does not anticipate a material adverse effect on our financial position as a result of counterparty performance.
+Based on our policies, exposures, credit and other reserves, management does not anticipate a material adverse effect on financial position or results of operations as a result of counterparty performance.

-10. RELATED PARTY TRANSACTIONS:
+11. RELATED PARTY TRANSACTIONS: